 This is a really important point to understand: Medigap plans sold today do not include prescription drug coverage.
 These plans are designed to supplement Original Medicare (Parts A and B), which primarily covers hospital and medical services.
 To get help with the cost of your medications, you will need to enroll in a separate Medicare Part D plan.
 Most people on Medigap have a Part D plan alongside it to ensure they have complete health coverage for both medical care and prescriptions.

-What Determines Your Medigap Costs?
+What Determines Your Medigap Costs in Florida?

 How Your Premiums Are Calculated